 Qualification and course duration

 Taught modules run in the evenings and/or over a one-week intensive block.
-Teaching is delivered face-to-face and through lectures, discussions and debates, and analysis of readings, images, and films.
+Teaching is delivered face-to-face and through lectures, discussions and debates, as well as via analysis of readings, images, and films.
+(NB the module Social Theory and the Study of Contemporary Problems runs in the afternoon or online.)
 In addition there are tutorials for essays and dissertation preparation.
 Participants are encouraged to reflect upon their own experiences and backgrounds in teaching sessions.
 Each core module is assessed by 5,000-word written assignments.

 Course contact details